 All writers are bound to be influenced by their own upbringings, and it’s certainly true of me.
 The first novel I ever wrote was a YA called Sea Angel.
 The main character in it was fourteen-year-old Morwen.
 Although her fortunes and failures weren’t mine, and I didn’t have to live over the place like she did, we naturally had much in common.
 That included youthful resentment at having to work in the business in our spare time.

 I pictured Morwen’s café to look much like our own, even if I did lift it out of Littlehampton and place it in an imaginary Sussex village called Littlebay.
-Recently it has featured again in both a 1970s pocket novel I’ve written, and in a saga I’ve begun set in 1914, where it remains firmly in Littlehampton.
+Recently it has featured again in both a 1970s pocket novel I’ve written and in a saga I’ve begun set in 1914, where it remains firmly in Littlehampton.

 The business in Littlehampton (incongruously called The Mediterranean), was a seaside restaurant serving (in my humble opinion) some of the best fish and chips I’ve ever tasted.
 It also sold pork and lamb chops, sausages, ham, eggs, spam and spam fritters (remember those?) in different combinations with chips and a choice of beans or peas.
 There were also ham or cheese salads and roast beef and two veg.
 Over the years the menu changed little, being what the day trippers desired during the Sixties and Seventies.

 The fish was delivered fresh every day from a local fishmonger.
 I recall a long-time chef we employed boning the cod and plaice with great skill.
 There was certainly nothing frozen.
 The kitchen housed two large fryers into which were melted huge blocks of lard.
 In the basement was a peeling machine that removed the skins before the potatoes were chipped.
-This was originally done by a type of guillotine hand slicer, then later in an electric chipper.
+This was originally done by a type of guillotine hand slicer, then later on an electric chipper.
 They were then part fried and kept in an industrial sized fridge in the basement until needed.
 Twice fried chips before they were even a thing!

 For dessert you could choose between peaches and/or ice cream, chocolate gateau, apple pie and cheesecake.
 We also served up a very nice frothy coffee (in the days before there were myriad variations) and strawberry, chocolate or pineapple milkshakes, made with ice cream.